DataTalksClub/machine-learning-zoomcamp/.tmp/ml-intro-rollout-02-04.md

   warning, and two-card relationship checked; face, webcam, browser/Zoom chrome, cursor, watermark, toolbar, and recording overlays absent.

+### 03-supervised-ml-06-ranking.jpg

+- Disposition: `imagegen`; the original ecommerce strip is illustrative, not an exact UI source of truth, and the concept is scored/ranked items.
+- Invariant: title `Ranking`; product recommendations are ordered along an explicit score axis; axis direction is exactly `0` on the left to `1` on the right; higher score means more relevant.
+- Crop: `505x300+0+30` from the 598x360 source.
+- Output: `03-supervised-ml-06-ranking-imagegen-pilot.png`.
+- Validation: first generation rejected because it reversed the score axis;
+  second generation inspected at lesson size and passed with `0 → 1`.
+  Face, webcam, browser/Zoom chrome, cursor, watermark, toolbar, and recording overlays are absent.

 ### 02-ml-vs-rules-07-rule-based-summary.jpg

 - Disposition: `imagegen`; this bounded diagram summarizes how data and code